Enumerative and Distributional Results for $d$-combining Tree-Child Networks: Introduction and Results

 In other words, a $d$-combining network is a tree-child network if (a) the root is not followed by a reticulation node; (b) a reticulation node is not followed by another reticulation node; and (c) a tree node has at least one child which is not a reticulation node; see Figure~\ref{pn-fig}, (b) for an example.
 A simple and important subclass of tree-child networks is the class of one-component tree-child networks; see the definition below and Figure~\ref{pn-fig}, (c) for an example.

 \begin{df}[One-component tree-child network] A tree-child network is called a one-component tree-child network if every reticulation node is directly followed by a leaf. \end{df}

 One-component networks are more ``tree-like'' than general tree-child networks.
-Moreover, they constitute an important building block in the construction of general tree-child networks; see \cite{CaZh} for the bicombining case and Appendix~\ref{App-B} for the $d$-combining case.
+Moreover, they constitute an important building block in the construction of general tree-child networks with the component graph method; see \cite{CaZh} for the bicombining case and Appendix~\ref{App-B} for the $d$-combining case.
+(The name also comes from this method since one-component tree-child networks are those tree-child networks which have only one non-trivial tree-component; for details see Appendix~\ref{App-B}.)

-In this paper, we will give exact and asymptotic counting results for the number of one-component and general $d$-combining tree-child networks.
-Moreover, we will investigate the number of reticulation nodes (and other parameters) of a {\it random network} where random here means that the network is picked with the uniform distribution.
-We will detail some of our results below and give more results in the subsequent sections.
+In this paper, we give exact and asymptotic counting results for the number of one-component and general $d$-combining tree-child networks.
+Moreover, we investigate the number of reticulation nodes (and other parameters) of a {\it random network} where random here means that the network is picked with the uniform distribution.
+We detail some of our results below and give more results in the subsequent sections.

-In order to state our results, we will need some notation.
+In order to state our results, we need some notation.
 We denote by $\mathrm{OTC}^{(d)}_{n,k}$ and $\mathrm{TC}^{(d)}_{n,k}$ the number of one-component and general $d$-combining tree-child networks with $n$ leaves and $k$ reticulation nodes, respectively.
 Note that the tree-child property implies that $k\leq n-1$.
 Thus, the total number of one-component and general $d$-combining tree-child networks, denoted by $\mathrm{OTC}^{(d)}_n$ and $\mathrm{TC}^{(d)}_n$, satisfy

 Now, we are ready to present our results.
-First, for one-component tree-child networks, we will extend the exact formula for $\mathrm{OTC}_{n,k}^{(d)}$ for $d=2$ from Theorem 13 in \cite{CaZh}.
-From this extension, we will then derive the following asymptotic counting results.
+First, for one-component tree-child networks, we extend the exact formula for $\mathrm{OTC}_{n,k}^{(d)}$ for $d=2$ from \cite[Theorem~13]{CaZh} to arbitrary $d\geq 2$ in Theorem~\ref{formula-OTC}.
+From this extension, we then derive the following asymptotic counting results.